Asia shares gain as Japan trade data better than forecast

-TOKYO (AP) — Asian markets mostly rose Monday as Japan reported its trade balance swung to a surplus in September and strong Japanese manufacturing data from a purchasing manager’s survey also suggested signs of improved activity in the world’s third biggest economy.
-Attention is likely to focus this week on U.S. growth data.
+TOKYO (AP) — Asian markets mostly rose Monday after the release of improved Japanese manufacturing and trade data that suggest activity is picking up in the world’s third biggest economy.
+Looking ahead, attention is likely to focus this week on Friday’s report of U.S. growth data.

 Most Read Stories